-- 15.2.1 ISP Forensic Services Top Management is defined as the Laboratory System Director, Quality Manager, Deputy Quality Manager, Lab Managers, and Management Assistant (see sections 15.5b.2).
+- 5.2 The laboratory shall identify management that has overall responsibility in the laboratory. - 15.2.1 ISP Forensic Services Top Management is defined as the Laboratory System Director, Quality Manager, Deputy Quality Manager, Lab Managers, and Management Assistant (see sections 15.5b.2).
 ISP Forensic Services Key Management is defined as the Major/Manager, Laboratory System Director, Quality Manager, Lab Managers, Discipline Leads/Technical Leads, ILIMS Administrator, and State CODIS Administrator (see section 15.5b.2) - 5.3 The laboratory shall define and document the range of laboratory activities for which it conforms with this document.
 The laboratory shall only claim conformity with this document for this range of laboratory activities, which excludes externally provided laboratory activities on an ongoing basis.

 Coeur d'Alene Lab Meridian Lab Pocatello Lab

-Drug Analyses, Quantitative Drug Analyses Drug Analyses
+Drug Analyses, Quantitative Drug Analyses, Cannabis Drug Analyses, Cannabis

-Analyses of Meth
+Analyses of Meth, Cannabis Typification Typification

+Typification

 Blood and Urine Toxicology Blood and Urine Toxicology

-Alcohol and Volatile Analysis Alcohol and Volatile Analysis Alcohol and Volatile Analysis
+Alcohol and Volatile Analysis, Alcohol and Volatile Analysis, Alcohol and Volatile Analysis,

+Breath Alcohol Calibration Breath Alcohol Calibration Breath Alcohol Calibration

 Firearms/Toolmarks

 DNA Casework, Body Fluid

 Identification, DNA

 Database Analyses

 Ignitable Liquids

 Latent Print Processing and

 Comparisons

-The laboratory activities shall be carried out in such a way as to meet the requirements of this document, the laboratory's customers, regulatory authorities and organizations providing recognition.
+5.4 The laboratory activities shall be carried out in such a way as to meet the requirements of this document, the laboratory's customers, regulatory authorities and organizations providing recognition.
 This shall include laboratory activities performed in all its permanent facilities, at sites away from its permanent facilities, in associated temporary or mobile facilities or at customer's facilities.